madx/haze/README.md

     run Haze::App

+Create folder to put your entries in: `mkdir entries`.
-Then run the app with $ rackup -E production config.ru
+Then run the app with `$ rackup -E production config.ru`.

 ## Source ####################################################################